jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 The trick is to slowly and carefully form the intended habits during practice, which sound good to our ear and which carefully exclude sloppiness and mistakes.
-It's like carving a rut into the dirt to direct the future flow of rain water to irrigate our crops.
+It's like carving a rut into the dirt to direct the future flow of rain water to irrigate the crops.

 ## What is a scale